barbados-clemens/personal-site/blog/scully-plugins-for-algolia-search-and-html-header-tag-links.md

 ---
-title: Scully Plugins for Algolia Search and HTML Header Tag Links
+title: Scully Plugins for Algolia Search and HTML Header Tag Links and More!
-date: 2020-2-20
+date: 2020-2-16
-description: While converting this blog over to Scully, I ended up writing plugins for updating an Algoia index and providing links to header locations
+description: While converting this blog over to Scully, I ended up writing plugins for updating an Algoia index and providing links to header locations and a some other help ones.
+Check them all out here.
 tags:
   - Scully
   - Algoila